PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 But given the current tensions with China, these talks are pretty urgent, aren't they, between private sector companies and the Taiwanese government?

 ### Audrey Tang:
-Yeah, we're quite happy with our existing collaboration with vendors currently in middle Earth orbit.
-And we will, of course, expand that to new vendors to the low earth orbit.
+Yeah, we're quite happy with our existing collaboration with vendors currently in mid Earth orbit.
+And we will, of course, expand that to new vendors to the low Earth orbit.

 But I think taken together, this provides a heterogenous, that is to say composed of various different solutions and vendors, a palette for us to continue the conversation, because if you do not have real time video feed in a time of event of disaster, the appetite for information is still there.